sdaza/track-congress-tweets/README.md

 ![](figures/trend_polarity.png)

 As can be seen, the scores vary considerably over time.
 Positivity reaches a pick during the Independence Day, both parties converging on their positive tone.
+The biggest difference between scores is observed on June 26th.
+Some of the most important headlines during that day was: Senate's version of Health Care Bill would increase the number of uninsured by 22 million by 2026.

 ##### Republicans